Authors: Ricardo Soares de Oliveira and Rebecca Engebretsen

 Financial sector extraversion works differently in Angola than in other countries because banks mainly facilitate the outflow of capital derived from the exploitation of oil.
 The influence of the IMF and of western donors is limited.
 The same is true of so-called ‘regulatory networks’ of central bankers and technocrats, despite the importance of foreign banks in the country.
 Private banks show a lack of interest in pushing for international standards because increased regulatory oversight would hurt other parts of the financial sector in which the owners of private banks also have an interest.

 Politicians played a crucial role in transforming Angola’s central bank from a passive bystander to taking a more active regulatory stance, including the implementation of Basel II.
-The newly appointed central bankers were internationally-oriented and had a private sector background, which helped to reassure foreign banks.
-However, it did not mean that the sector became any less politized.
+The newly appointed central bankers were internationally oriented and had a private sector background, which helped to reassure foreign banks.
+However, it did not mean that the sector became any less politicised.
 The loyalty of the technocrats was always with President dos Santos and reform measures were carefully calculated so that the position and privileges of the regime were never threatened but rather strengthened.
+In relation to the analytical framework, as mock compliance is driven by the conflicting preferences of politicians, this is a case of politically driven mock compliance.

 "Managing Angola's financial sector", Event at the Blavatnik School of Government, University of Oxford, 24 January 2017